 \section{Discussion}

-As shown in Fig.\,4, the WD-mixing degree measured by different mixing meters may be inconsistent.
-It has been suggested that the elements C and O are the main components in the underlying CO WDs based on the studies of stellar evolution and asteroseismology (e.g. Umeda et al. 1999; Giammichele et al. 2018).
-Consequently, the WD material mixed with the accreted envelope is mainly composed of C and O, indicating that $\rm (H+He)/\sum CNO$ is the most suitable elemental abundance ratio to estimate the WD-mixing level.
-On the other hand, the abundances of Mg and Si in CO novae are relatively low, hence they are not good candidates for the WD-mixing meters.
+As shown in Fig.\,4, the WD mixing degree measured by different mixing meters may be inconsistent.
+It has been suggested that the elements C and O are the main components in the underlying CO WDs based on studies of stellar evolution and asteroseismology (e.g. Umeda et al. 1999; Giammichele et al. 2018).
+Consequently, the WD material mixed with the accreted envelope is mainly composed of C and O, indicating that $\rm (H+He)/\sum CNO$ is the most suitable elemental abundance ratio for estimating the WD mixing level.
+On the other hand, the abundances of Mg and Si in CO novae are relatively low, hence they are not good candidates for the WD mixing meters.

-According to the stellar evolution theories, $^{22}\rm Ne$ is produced by $^{14}\rm N(\alpha,\gamma)^{18}\rm F$ $(e^+v)$ $^{18}\rm O(\alpha,\gamma)^{22}\rm Ne$ when stars evolve to the He-burning phase, making $^{22}\rm Ne$ become the dominant neon isotope in CO WDs.
-In this work, we set the mass fraction of $^{22}\rm Ne$ in the WD material to be 0.01.
-However, the $^{22}\rm Ne$ abundance in CO WDs may be different from our assumptions due to the different metallicity environments (Umeda et al. 1999), which will affect the WD-mixing degrees measured by $\rm (H+He)/Ne$.
-For example, V723 Cas has a Ne abundance as high as those of ONe novae, but was identified as a CO nova (see Iijima 2006).
-Such high abundance of Ne is due to the high concentration of $^{22}\rm Ne$ in the underlying CO WD (Livio \& Truran 1994; Hachisu \& Kato 2016), resulting in that the WD-mixing degree measured by $\rm (H+He)/Ne$ is much higher than $40\%$ (see Fig.\,4e).
+According to stellar evolution theories, $^{22}\rm Ne$ is produced by $^{14}\rm N(\alpha,\gamma)^{18}\rm F$ $(e^+v)$ $^{18}\rm O(\alpha,\gamma)^{22}\rm Ne$ when stars evolve to the He-burning phase, which means that $^{22}\rm Ne$ becomes the dominant neon isotope in CO WDs.
+We set the mass fraction of $^{22}\rm Ne$ in the WD material to 0.01.
+However, the $^{22}\rm Ne$ abundance in CO WDs may be different from our assumptions due to the different metallicity environments (Umeda et al. 1999), which will affect the WD mixing degrees measured by $\rm (H+He)/Ne$.
+For example, V723 Cas has an Ne abundance as high as the abundances of ONe novae, but it was identified as a CO nova (see Iijima 2006).
+This high abundance of Ne is due to the high concentration of $^{22}\rm Ne$ in the underlying CO WD (Livio \& Truran 1994; Hachisu \& Kato 2016), and it means that the WD mixing degree measured by $\rm (H+He)/Ne$ is much higher than $40\%$ (see Fig.\,4e).